NLnetLabs/rtrtr/README.md

 sudo apt install rtrtr
 ```

+You can now configure RTRTR by editing `/etc/rtrtr.conf` and start it with
+`sudo systemctl enable --now rtrtr`.
+You can check the status with the
+command `sudo systemctl status rtrtr` and view the logs with
+`sudo journalctl --unit=rtrtr`.

 ## Quick Start with Cargo

 If you have already installed Routinator, this should all be somewhat